surasint/surasint-examples/spring-boot-jdbi/1_spring-boot-basic/README.txt

 try to access this url
     http://localhost:8080/api/count

-For more tutorial, visit here:
+For more detail, visit here:
     https://www.surasint.com/